Artificial general intelligence: Risk of loss of control and human extinction

 Many scholars who are concerned about existential risk advocate for more research into solving the "control problem" to answer the question: what types of safeguards, algorithms, or architectures can programmers implement to maximise the probability that their recursively-improving AI would continue to behave in a friendly, rather than destructive, manner after it reaches superintelligence?
 Solving the control problem is complicated by the AI arms race (which could lead to a race to the bottom of safety precautions in order to release products before competitors), and the use of AI in weapon systems.

 The thesis that AI can pose existential risk also has detractors.
 Skeptics usually say that AGI is unlikely in the short term, or that concerns about AGI distract from other issues related to current AI.
 Former Google fraud czar Shuman Ghosemajumder considers that for many people outside of the technology industry, existing chatbots and LLMs are already perceived as though they were AGI, leading to further misunderstanding and fear.

-Skeptics sometimes charge that the thesis is crypto-religious, with an irrational belief in the possibility of superintelligence replacing an irrational belief in an omnipotent God.
-Some researchers believe that the communication campaigns on AI existential risk by certain AI groups (such as OpenAI, Anthropic, DeepMind, and Conjecture) may be an at attempt at regulatory capture and to inflate interest in their products.
+Some researchers, including Google Brain co-founder Andrew Ng, have said that the communication campaigns about the supposed existential risks of AI pushed by certain AI companies (such as OpenAI, Anthropic, DeepMind, and Conjecture) may be an at attempt at creating regulatory capture and to inflate interest in their products.

 In 2023, the CEOs of Google DeepMind, OpenAI and Anthropic, along with other industry leaders and researchers, issued a joint statement asserting that "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."

 Mass unemployment

 Researchers from OpenAI estimated in 2023 that "80% of the U.S. workforce could have at least 10% of their work tasks affected by the introduction of LLMs, while around 19% of workers may see at least 50% of their tasks impacted".
 They consider office workers to be the most exposed, for example mathematicians, accountants or web designers.
 AGI could have a better autonomy, ability to make decisions, to interface with other computer tools, but also to control robotized bodies.
 A common belief among top AI company insiders is that most workers will face technological unemployment from AGI, starting with white-collar jobs and, as robotics improves, extending to blue-collar jobs.

-Critics argue that AGI will complement rather than replace humans, and that automation displaces work in the short term but not in the long term.
+Critics of the idea argue that AGI will complement rather than replace humans, and that automation displaces work in the short term but not in the long term.

 According to Stephen Hawking, the outcome of automation on the quality of life will depend on how the wealth will be redistributed: